Student on attachment: Property Management (Harare)

 Job Description

-Applications are invited from suitably qualified and experienced candidates to fill the above mentioned poost.
+Applications are invited from suitably qualified and experienced candidates to fill the above mentioned post.

 Duties and Responsibilities